Rami-Sabbagh/Lua-ANSI-Snake/README.md

 # Lua-ANSI-Snake
 Terminal Snake game written in Lua, requires the lcurses library, an ANSI compliant terminal and luasocket.

-> The game should work under Linux and macOS, but won't work on Windows, instead run it under WSL if you have Windows 10.
+> The game should work under Linux and macOS, but not on Windows, instead run it under WSL (Windows Subsystem Linux).

 ## Installation